-The Directors are responsible, under Section 150 (1), 151, of the Companies Act No. 07 of 2007, to ensure compliance with the requirements set out therein to prepare the Financial Statements for each financial year giving a true and fair view of the state of affairs of the Company and the Income Statement for the financial year end.
-The Directors are also responsible, under section 148 for ensuring that proper accounting records are kept to disclose, with reasonable accuracy, the financial position and enable preparation of the Financial Statements.
+The Directors are responsible, under Section 150(1), 151, of the Companies Act No. 07 of 2007, to ensure compliance with the requirements set out therein to prepare the financial statements for each financial year, giving a true and fair view of the state of affairs of the company and the income statement for the financial year end.
+The directors are also responsible, under Section 148, for ensuring that proper accounting records are kept to disclose, with reasonable accuracy, the financial position and enable preparation of the financial statements.

-The Board accepts responsibility for the integrity and objectivity of the Financial Statements presented.
-The Directors confirm that in preparing the Financial Statements, appropriate Accounting Policies have been selected and applied consistently while reasonable and prudent judgments have been made so that the form and substance of transactions are properly reflected.
+The Board accepts responsibility for the integrity and objectivity of the financial statements presented.
+The directors confirm that in preparing the financial statements, appropriate accounting policies have been selected and applied consistently while reasonable and prudent judgements have been made so that the form and substance of transactions are properly reflected.

-They also confirm that the Financial Statements have been prepared and presented in accordance with the Sri Lanka Accounting Standards.
-The Financial Statements provide the information required by the Companies Act and the Listing Rules of the Colombo Stock Exchange.
+They also confirm that the financial statements have been prepared and presented in accordance with the Sri Lanka Accounting Standards.
+The financial statements provide the information required by the Companies Act and the Listing Rules of the Colombo Stock Exchange.

-The Directors have taken reasonable measures to safeguard the assets of the Company and, in that context, have instituted appropriate systems of internal control with a view to preventing and detecting fraud and other irregularities.
+The directors have taken reasonable measures to safeguard the assets of the company and, in that context, have instituted appropriate systems of internal control with a view to preventing and detecting fraud and other irregularities.

-The Directors are confident that they have discharged their responsibility as set out in this statement.
-They also confirm that to the best of their knowledge, all statutory payments payable by the Company as at the balance sheet date have been paid or where relevant, provided for.
+The directors are confident that they have discharged their responsibility as set out in this statement.
+They also confirm that, to the best of their knowledge, all statutory payments payable by the company as of the balance sheet date have been paid or, where relevant, provided for.

-For and on behalf of the Board of Directors of Bansei Royal Resorts Hikkaduwa PLC.
+For and on behalf of the Board of Directors of Bansei Royal Resorts Hikkaduwa PLC

 .....
-Mr. H. Ota Director/CEO
+Mr. H. Ota

+Director/CEO